Mastercard Incorporated (NYSE:MA) Shares Sold by Cambiar Investors LLC

-Other hedge funds have also recently bought and sold shares of the company.
-Rocky Mountain Advisers LLC acquired a new stake in shares of Mastercard during the 2nd quarter valued at approximately $36,000.
-Capital Directions Investment Advisors LLC raised its position in shares of Mastercard by 234.4% during the 2nd quarter.
-Capital Directions Investment Advisors LLC now owns 107 shares of the credit services provider’s stock valued at $39,000 after acquiring an additional 75 shares in the last quarter.
-JFS Wealth Advisors LLC raised its position in shares of Mastercard by 37.7% during the 2nd quarter.
-JFS Wealth Advisors LLC now owns 146 shares of the credit services provider’s stock valued at $53,000 after acquiring an additional 40 shares in the last quarter.
-Samalin Investment Counsel LLC acquired a new stake in shares of Mastercard during the 2nd quarter valued at approximately $55,000.
-Finally, Mascoma Wealth Management LLC acquired a new stake in shares of Mastercard during the 3rd quarter valued at approximately $59,000.
-73.78% of the stock is currently owned by institutional investors and hedge funds.
+Other hedge funds have also recently made changes to their positions in the company.
+Rocky Mountain Advisers LLC acquired a new position in Mastercard in the 2nd quarter valued at about $36,000.
+Capital Directions Investment Advisors LLC raised its stake in Mastercard by 234.4% in the 2nd quarter.
+Capital Directions Investment Advisors LLC now owns 107 shares of the credit services provider’s stock valued at $39,000 after purchasing an additional 75 shares during the last quarter.
+JFS Wealth Advisors LLC raised its stake in Mastercard by 37.7% in the 2nd quarter.
+JFS Wealth Advisors LLC now owns 146 shares of the credit services provider’s stock valued at $53,000 after purchasing an additional 40 shares during the last quarter.
+Samalin Investment Counsel LLC acquired a new position in Mastercard in the 2nd quarter valued at about $55,000.
+Finally, Mascoma Wealth Management LLC acquired a new position in Mastercard in the 3rd quarter valued at about $59,000.
+73.78% of the stock is owned by hedge funds and other institutional investors.

+Several analysts have commented on the company.
+Raymond James lowered their price target on Mastercard from $453.00 to $430.00 and set an “outperform” rating for the company in a report on Friday, October 29th.
+Mizuho lifted their price target on Mastercard from $450.00 to $465.00 and gave the company a “buy” rating in a report on Monday, November 15th.
+Wells Fargo & Company lifted their price target on Mastercard from $400.00 to $430.00 and gave the company an “overweight” rating in a report on Thursday, November 11th.
+Morgan Stanley decreased their target price on Mastercard from $451.00 to $448.00 and set an “overweight” rating for the company in a report on Friday, October 29th.
+Finally, Royal Bank of Canada decreased their target price on Mastercard from $412.00 to $403.00 and set an “outperform” rating for the company in a report on Friday, October 29th.
+Two analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company.
+According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus price target of $429.40.

+Mastercard (NYSE:MA) last announced its earnings results on Thursday, October 28th.
+The credit services provider reported $2.37 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $2.19 by $0.18.
+Mastercard had a return on equity of 116.88% and a net margin of 45.50%.
+The company had revenue of $4.99 billion for the quarter, compared to analyst estimates of $4.95 billion.
+During the same period in the prior year, the company posted $1.60 EPS.
+Mastercard’s quarterly revenue was up 29.9% on a year-over-year basis.
+Sell-side analysts anticipate that Mastercard Incorporated will post 8.26 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, February 9th.
-Investors of record on Friday, January 7th will be paid a $0.49 dividend.
-This is an increase from Mastercard’s previous quarterly dividend of $0.44.
-This represents a $1.96 annualized dividend and a yield of 0.58%.
-The ex-dividend date is Thursday, January 6th.
-Mastercard’s dividend payout ratio is currently 21.65%.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, February 9th.
+Shareholders of record on Friday, January 7th will be given a $0.49 dividend.
+This represents a $1.96 dividend on an annualized basis and a dividend yield of 0.58%.
+This is a positive change from Mastercard’s previous quarterly dividend of $0.44.
+The ex-dividend date of this dividend is Thursday, January 6th.
+Mastercard’s dividend payout ratio is presently 21.65%.

-Mastercard declared that its Board of Directors has approved a share buyback plan on Tuesday, November 30th that authorizes the company to buyback $8.00 billion in outstanding shares.
-This buyback authorization authorizes the credit services provider to buy up to 2.5% of its shares through open market purchases.
-Shares buyback plans are often an indication that the company’s board believes its stock is undervalued.
+Mastercard declared that its Board of Directors has approved a share buyback program on Tuesday, November 30th that authorizes the company to buyback $8.00 billion in shares.
+This buyback authorization authorizes the credit services provider to repurchase up to 2.5% of its stock through open market purchases.
+Stock buyback programs are generally an indication that the company’s board of directors believes its shares are undervalued.

-MA has been the subject of a number of recent research reports.
-Morgan Stanley lowered their price objective on Mastercard from $451.00 to $448.00 and set an “overweight” rating for the company in a research note on Friday, October 29th.
-JPMorgan Chase & Co. upped their price objective on Mastercard from $427.00 to $430.00 and gave the stock an “overweight” rating in a research note on Tuesday, August 17th.
-Raymond James lowered their price objective on Mastercard from $453.00 to $430.00 and set an “outperform” rating for the company in a research note on Friday, October 29th.
-UBS Group initiated coverage on Mastercard in a research note on Thursday, November 18th.
-They set a “buy” rating and a $448.00 price objective for the company.
-Finally, Daiwa Capital Markets downgraded Mastercard from an “outperform” rating to a “neutral” rating and set a $385.00 price objective for the company. in a research note on Thursday, August 12th.
-Two investment analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the stock.
-Based on data from MarketBeat.com, Mastercard has an average rating of “Buy” and an average target price of $429.40.

 Mastercard, Inc operates as a technology company.
 The firm engages in the payments industry that connects consumers, financial institutions, merchants, governments and business.
 It offers payment solutions for the development and implementation of credit, debit, prepaid, commercial and payment programs.